alvaroReina/Spring-bank/README.md

 The system only supports EUR, USD and GBP currencies with a fixed exchange rate.
 Transfers are calculated using USD as the standard currency.

 The amount of money is stored as a BigDecimal to avoid losing decimal precision.
+To handle currencies I included a simple Currency class.

 ## Persistence